ananya7rai/Breast-Cancer-Classification-and-Visualization/README.md

 - - - -

 ### Proposed Architecture ###
-- Identifying the problem and getting the data
-- Exploratory Data Analysis
-- Pre-processing the data
-- Predictive Model using SVM (Support Vector Machine)
-- Optimizing the support vector classifier
+We'll first identify the problem and get the data for it.
+Then we'll perform Exploratory Data Analysis(EDA) and pre-process the data.
+After we have our data ready, we'll build a predictive model using Support Vector Machine(SVM) and optimize the support vector classifier according to our needs.